How to travel by train in Italy and how to buy train tickets when in Italy is a common Italy vacation question.

 To create your own customized Italy train vacation package click here.

-The Top 10 Tips to how to ride Italy’s trains and rails from the big three like Rome, Florence, and Venice to tips for buying tickets in small stations in towns outside Italy’s big three that may not be manned at all times by ticket sellers.
+The Top 10 Tips to how to ride Italy’s trains and rails among Italy’s big cities like Milan, Rome, Florence, and Venice to tips for buying tickets in small stations in Italy’s charming towns that may not be manned at all times by ticket sellers.
+For more about how to travel by train in Italy read on.
+Buon viaggio!

 Top 10 Tips to Ride Italy’s Rails